donnchawp/on-this-day-block/readme.txt

 The plugin displays posts from your blog that were published on the same month and day as today, excluding posts from the current year.

+= How do I use the shortcode? =

+Simply insert `[on-this-day]` anywhere you want the historical posts to appear.
+You can customize it with parameters like `[on-this-day posts="5"]` to show 5 posts.

 = Can I customize the appearance of the block? =

-Yes, the block supports WordPress's built-in alignment and spacing controls.
+Yes, the block, shortcode, and widget all support WordPress's built-in alignment and spacing controls.
 You can also add custom CSS classes for additional styling.

 = Does it work with any theme? =